wp-plugins/nearby-now/readme.txt

 2. Example of the service area heat map and recent checkins

 == Changelog ==

+= 1.0.2 =
+* Version 1.0.2 ads better documentation and an updated settings admin page

 = 1.0.1 =
 * Version 1.0.1 fixes a bug in the order that the plugin content is rendered to the browser